juniglee/tal-tech-challenge/README.md

 Basic console application demonstrating an API layer with basic database functionality.
 This console application is meant to simulate an appointment system by being able to add an appointment, and block out timeslots as required.

-Appointments are fixed 30 minute durations, and can be assigned any day except outside 9AM - 5PM.
-There is also an additional constraint that except from 4PM to 5PM on each second day of the third week of any month, this time will be reserved and unavailable.
+All appointments and blockouts are fixed 30 minute durations, and can be assigned any day except outside 9AM - 5PM.
+There is also an additional constraint that except from 4PM to 5PM on each second day of the third week of any month (i.e. every third Tuesday of the month), this time will be reserved and unavailable.

-I have also added the liberty of only allowing 30 minute intervals for booking an appointment (all mm parameters only accept 00 or 30. for easier display purposes).
+The application has been designed with the fact of being able to making appointments in 30 minute intervals (e.g. minutes are either 0 or 30).
+This hasn't been enforced, but the display for the available timeslots will be displayed as such.

 The console application accepts 4 different commands: